Photo by Loy Elliott

 Research Corps & Science Summit

-Piloting a collaborative research program that supports academic institutions and the existing and emerging natural and cultural resource conservation efforts throughout the South Mountain landscape.
+A collaborative research program that supports academic institutions and the existing and emerging natural and cultural resource conservation efforts throughout the South Mountain landscape.

 The South Mountain Partnership is a network of people and organizations working toward common goals.
 As such, this program is envisioned as one facilitated by the Partnership and managed by a working committee of stakeholders from throughout the region.